criblio/appscope/docs/STARTUP.md

 4. The constructor in `libscope.so` has logic to find the `scope.yml` file it should use.
 We use `/dev/shm/scope_attach_${PID}.yml` first followed by the normal options.
 See `ldescope --help config`.

 If the [Static Loader](#static-loader) is run directly without using the CLI, the `SCOPE_CONF_PATH` environment variable may not be set.
 In that case, we check if `SCOPE_HOME` is set, we'll use `${SCOPE_HOME}/scope.yml` or `${SCOPE_HOME}/conf/scope.yml` to populate `/dev/shm/scope_attach_${PID}.yml`.
 It will be empty if neither `SCOPE_CONF_PATH` nor `SCOPE_HOME` are set.

+> Note: You will see term "inject" used in the code.
+It's synonomous with "attach".